odennav/terraform-aws-vpc-kubespray/terraform-manifest/README.md

 - Creates EC2 instances for the database subnet with count specified.

 ### 7-elasticip.tf:
-- Creates an Elastic IP for the bastion host.
+- Creates an Elastic IP for the NAT gateway.